google/xls/docs_src/dslx_reference.md

 Bitwise concatenation is performed with the `++` operator.
 The value on the left hand side becomes the most significant bits, the value on the right hand side becomes the least significant bits.
-These may be chained together as shown
+Both of the operands must be unsigned (see [numerical conversions](#numerical-conversions) for details on converting signed numbers to unsigned).

-below:
+Concatenation operations may be chained together as shown:

 ```dslx
 #[test]